rzkmak/newspopper/README.md

 ## How to Run

-- Copy environment file from `sites.yaml.example` to be `sites.yaml`, add your favourite fansub there
+- Copy environment file from `sites.yaml.example` to be `sites.yaml`, add your favourite site there
 - Verify and download dependencies `make dep`
 - Run the app `make run`